 22 September 1966

-Flight 149 departed Mount Isa Airport, Queensland at 12:08 for the 73 minute flight to Longreach Airport, Queensland, while enroute to Eagle Farm Airport, Brisbane, Queensland, Australia.
+Flight 149 departed Mount Isa Airport, Queensland at 12:08 local time for the 73 minute flight to Longreach Airport, Queensland, while enroute to Eagle Farm Airport, Brisbane, Queensland, Australia.
 At 12:52 an emergency descent from 17,500 feet was initiated due to a fire warning in the No.1 and No.2 port engines.
 The crew were trying to divert to Winton Township Airfield, Queensland because of the visible fire in the No. 2 engine.
-Control of the aircraft was lost and it crashed in a near vertical attitude in the bush at Nadjayamba Station approx. 12 miles west of Winton Township and about 13.5 miles short of the airfield.
+Control of the aircraft was lost and it crashed in a near vertical attitude in the bush at Nadjayamba Station, 12 miles west of Winton Township and about 13.5 miles short of the airfield.
 None of the 4 crew and 20 passengers on board survived.